twr14152/c-network-automation-scripts/README.md

 - I have not started on the Cisco example2 yet.

 07/11/2025
-- I really enjoy working with C. I also enjoy writing scripts to automate network devices.
-My background is in networking so why not try and see if I can do in C what I have in python and Go.
-I know screen scraping is not sexy in the automation community but like it or not it is useful...
-Its like the opposite of yang or P4 :).
+- I really enjoy working with C. My background is in networking so why not try and see if I can make some use of it?
+I know screen scraping is not real sexy in the automation community but like it or not it is useful...
-- This reporsitory will hold scripts that I write for the purposes of knowledge retention and sharing.
+- This reporsitory will hold scripts that I write for the purposes of knowledge building, retention, and sharing.
 - So far I've created two scripts using libssh library.
 I pieced them together from the tutorial (https://api.libssh.org/stable/libssh_tutorial.html)
-- I am not going to lie it was challenging and took a few weeks if not months of trying, giving up, and then retrying to get working properly.
+- I am not going to lie it was challenging and took sometime and effort to get working properly.
+Lots of debugging.
    * arista/example1/ssh_cli_script.c - This script that works by using keyboard_interactive authentication
    * cisco/example1/ssh_cli_script.c - This script works by using password authentication
 - The test envionments will probably change over time but for now